 All of these efforts will lead to discussions by Staff with Overbrook’s grantees and Board Directors about how best to shape its grantmaking programs moving forward.
 We anticipate announcing those decisions after the Board’s final meeting of the year in November.

-The Foundation continues to discourage letters of inquiry although we remain interested in learning about organizations and projects that, at some future point, could be candidates for Foundation grantmaking.
-Unsolicited proposals will not be considered by the Foundation for funding in 2013.
-Foundation staff will invite proposals on a limited basis as opportunities that clearly match Foundation priorities are identified.
+As the Foundation works through its strategic review process, it continues to discourage letters of inquiry although we remain interested in learning about organizations and projects that, at some future point, could be candidates for Foundation grantmaking.
+As a part of Overbrook’s strategic review, we welcome suggestions for how best to recalibrate its commitments to human rights and the environment.
+Staff will invite proposals on a limited basis as opportunities believed to clearly match Foundation priorities are identified.

 Chair of the Board of Directors President and CEO

 If you are interested in more information on past Foundation priorities, please click here for past letters from the Chair and President.